nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Any rats down there?"

-"Yea---and y'all 'll make two more."
+"Yea---and y'all &rsquo;ll make two more."

 "Well," grinned Bubber, "when I walk out, them rats'll have some bones to gnaw on anyhow," and he moved off toward the pool room.